wan230114/vscode-sendToTerminal/README.md

 - ipython.sendFileContentsToIPython
   Will send the complete file contents into the open ipython instance (or a new one if none is open)
 - ipython.sendSelectedToIPython
-  Will send the selected lines, or the one where the cursor is, to the open ipython instance (or a new one if none is open; This command is bound to `ctrl + enter` by default)
+  Will send the selected lines, or the one where the cursor is, to the open ipython instance (or a new one if none is open)

 Limitations: